opendaylight/docs/docs/release-process/managed-release.rst

 CLM
 +++

-Managed Projects are required to handle CLM (Component Lifecycle Management) violations in a timely manner.
+Managed Projects are required to handle CLM (Component Life-cycle Management) violations in a timely manner.

 Managed Release Process